Am I doing everything I can to prepare for a successful retirement?

 The third step in creating your retirement plan is creating a growth portfolio as a portion of your overall plan.
-Your growth portfolio allows you to keep up with inflation, to create security and to leave a legacy for your loved ones.
-You must use the best institutional money managers available, and focus not only on growth, but also on controlling expenses and on reducing risk.
+Your growth portfolio allows you to keep up with inflation, create security, and leave a legacy for your loved ones.
+You must use the best institutional money managers available, and focus not only on growth but also on controlling expenses and on reducing risk.
 Your goal is consistent conservative growth throughout retirement.

 Step # 4, Focus on reducing, controlling, and transferring risk

 Retirement lasts a long, long time.
 In every move, you make in planning and living your retirement stay focused on reducing, controlling, and transferring risk.
 A lot can happen both positively and negatively before and during retirement.
 The aim of a great plan is to be able to live a stress-free retirement no matter what life throws at you.